UNCAP Home / Partnerships / Leadership / The Programme / Courses

 UN Signals and C4ISR and Camp Security specialists work alongside UN civilian personnel in the ICT and Geospatial Information Service (GIS) sections of the UN Missions.
 They augment these capacities and are responsible for the information flow between key elements of the military and police headquarters at Force, Sector, Battalion, and Independent Unit Headquarters levels; mission leadership and civilians—keeping everyone informed and ready to respond.

-Cross-cutting ICT systems are provided by the UN to ensure that there is communications and information interoperability between the forces of the different countries serving a mission, since the national systems they bring to peacekeeping locations vary and often do not work across one another.
+Cross-cutting ICT systems are provided by the UN to ensure that there is communication and information interoperability between the forces of the different countries serving a mission since the national systems they bring to peacekeeping locations vary and often do not work across one another.
 This requires the military and police signals as well as the civilian C4ISR and Camp Security specialists to be familiar with operating and supporting UN-Owned Equipment, and to have a common understanding of UN standard operating procedures.
-These are two key objectives of the United Nations C4ISR Academy (UNCAP).
+These are two key objectives of the United Nations C4ISR Academy for Peace Operations (UNCAP).

 Preparing Uniformed C4ISR Personnel for Their Service Under the Blue Flag

-Originally established as the UN Signals Academy in 2015, the training centre was renamed the UN C4ISR Academy in 2020.
-UNCAP is committed to enhancing the preparedness of military signals, police and civilian peacekeeping C4ISR personnel—set to deploy into UN peacekeeping missions—with the skills and knowledge they need to successfully function in a UN environment and to perform at the highest levels.
+Originally established as the UN Signals Academy in 2015, the training centre was renamed the UN C4ISR Academy for Peace Operations in 2020.
+UNCAP is committed to enhancing the preparedness of military signals, police, and civilian peacekeeping C4ISR personnel—deployed and/or set to deploy into UN peacekeeping missions—with the skills and knowledge they need to function successfully in a UN environment and to perform at the highest levels.

-The Academy is located in Uganda at the Regional Service Centre-Entebbe.
+The training centre is located in Uganda at the Regional Service Centre-Entebbe.
 The programme is co-managed by the Department of Operational Support and the Operations Support Division of the Office of Information and Communications Technology at UN Headquarters in New York, United States of America.

-The training centre represents a strong commitment by Member States to work as one, fostering operational consistency amid the diversity of national forces that come together under the UN flag to foster peace in the world.
+The Academy represents a strong commitment by the Member States to work as one, fostering operational consistency amid the diversity of national forces that come together under the UN flag to foster peace in the world.

-Through the generosity of such countries as Canada, Demark, Japan, and others—Member States that have partnered with UNCAP and contributed training expertise, equipment, funding, and other valuable resources to the programme over the last five years—the school provides standardized, mission-specific, gender-inclusive training on UN-Owned Equipment as well as familiarization on UN policies and standard operating procedures.
+Through the generosity of such countries as Canada, Denmark, France, Germany, India, Japan, Uganda and other Member States that have partnered with UNCAP and contributed training expertise, equipment, funding, and other valuable resources to the programme over the last five years—the school provides standardized, mission-specific, gender-inclusive training on UN-Owned Equipment as well as familiarization on UN policies and standard operating procedures.

 • Greater coordination and interoperability between troops from various nations